hightechu/hightechu-discord-bot/GETTING_STARTED.md

 Notes:
 * HighTechU Students working in a team will require only 1 account per team for Firebase and Heroku.
 * HighTechU Students working in a team will each need their own Discord account.
-But only 1 team member will need to setup the Discord Server and the main Discord Bot.
+But only 1 team member will need to set up the Discord Server and the main Discord Bot.
 Thus, you will need to designate 1 team member to manage the accounts, and provide the configuration variables.

 ### Discord - Personal